 Universal Studios Beijing features – for Universal – a peculiar design, with nearly half of its themed areas hugging a traditional central lagoon and then roughly the other half being placed behind them; in this way, Jurassic World sits on the opposite side of the water from the entry Hollywood (just as in Islands of Adventure), even though it’s the second land you can journey to in the park.
 When combined with Epic Universe’s layout, it would seem that the company is really interested in experimenting with and tweaking its overall approach to design.

 (For the latest info on Universal Studios Beijing’s amazing attractions, click here.)

 Universal CityWalk Beijing

 The general layout of Universal Orlando, which features a central CityWalk that branches out to the two theme parks, looks to be perfectly mimicked here in Universal Beijing, right down to the parking lot leading to Universal CityWalk Beijing via covered walkway.
-Although it’s hard to get a good, hard sense of scale, it would seem that this newest dining/shopping/entertainment district will be a fair bit bigger than Orlando’s 30 acres – it’ll even include a forested park area that runs parallel to the complex’s main dining and retail drag.
+Although it’s hard to get a good, hard sense of scale, it would seem that this newest dining/shopping/entertainment district fairs a bit bigger than Orlando’s 30 acres – it’ll even include a forested park area that runs parallel to the complex’s main dining and retail drag.

 CityWalk previews revealed a few installations we are familiar with: Toothsome Chocolate Emporium & Savory Feast Kitchen, an original Universal creation that has easily become the flagship eatery here in Florida, CityWalk Red Oven Pizza Bakery, and Bubba Gump Shrimp Co., the longtime mainstay on both American coasts.